joinpursuit/ios-types-variables-logic-operations-lab-2/README.md

 ***
+## Question 12

-## 12. Select all the code snippets below that will compile.
+Select all the code snippets below that will compile.

 ```swift
 a. let numberOfPages: Int = 500